What's causing my dog to be sick?

 - after this time, allow your dog to have small amounts of water hourly — a few tablespoons at a time — but withhold food for a further 10 hours

-- if the vomiting has stopped, reintroduce small meals (2-3 teaspoons) of a bland food such as chicken and rice every hour or two
+- if the vomiting has stopped, reintroduce small meals (1-3 tablespoons) of a bland food such as chicken or white fish and rice and pasta every hour or two

 - if no further signs are seen, your pet can return to a normal diet the following day